veryslowcode/httptui/README.md

 >Variables must be defined before a request
 >and names (optional) must be defined before
 > a request, but after variables.

+>[!NOTE]
+>Also note that environment variables will be
+>loaded just before a request is sent.

 ## HTTP Methods